changcheng967/Online-Go.com-Account-Generator/Privacy Policy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at [your contact email].
+If you have any questions about this Privacy Policy, please contact us at [changcheng6541@gmail.com].

 ---

-Please replace `[your contact email]` with your preferred contact email address.
-This template provides a basic structure; feel free to expand or modify it based on your specific needs and requirements.